-Governor’s Office – News Release – Gov. Ige announces cabinet appointmentsPosted on Aug 10, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige announces cabinet appointmentsPosted on Aug 10, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has announced today the appointment of a new director to lead the Dept. of Taxation (DoTax) and the appointment of an acting director to head the Dept. of Labor and Industrial Relations (DLIR).